Key Concepts

 or to modify existing ones.

-Then we called api.recordStep()
+Then we call api.recordStep()

-It gets much more fancy and powerful from there.
+It gets much more advanced and powerful from there.
 For example here is a more complex example of a Stroop experiment which uses hierarchically nested steps, randomization, and more.
 We provide complete documentation of steps and the API.

-Transitioning to the next View β
+Transitioning to the next View

 <script setup>